 2. Then select Quick Access Toolbar.
 Next scroll down the list of popular commands to find Freeze Panes and select it.

 3. After that click on the Add button.
 Now you can see the Freeze Panes command has been added to the Quick Access Toolbar list.
-Make sure it is added for all documents.
+Make sure it is added to all documents.

 4. Now hit the OK button.